WillJub/audio-slicer/README.md

 ## Installation

-Before using the `audio-slicer-with-path` module, you must install the package `@ffmpeg-installer/ffmpeg` installed in your app.
+Before using the `audio-slicer-with-path` module, you must have the package `@ffmpeg-installer/ffmpeg` installed in your app.
 You can install `audio-slicer-with-path` using npm or yarn:

 ```sh
 npm install audio-slicer-with-path